 • transplacental penetration;

-• intrapartum (contact infection) when the child passes through the birth canal;
+• intrapartum (contact infection) during the passage of the child through the birth canal;

 • ascending infection in case of fungal infection cervix or vagina, the presence of candidal endometritis in the mother.

-After birth, the infection can be transmitted to a child from the mucous membrane of the mother's mouth, from the skin of the nipples, hands.
-In addition to the mother, the source of infection for the newborn can be medical personnel transmitting fungi during invasive manipulations, or non-sterile material (oilcloths, diapers, nipples).
+After birth, the infection can be transmitted to the child from the mucous membrane of the mother's mouth, from the skin of the nipples, and hands.
+In addition to the mother, medical personnel transmitting fungi during invasive procedures or non-sterile material (oilcloth, diapers, pacifiers) can become a source of infection for the newborn.

-In adulthood, the main cause of thrush is unprotected sexual contacts, the use of dishes contaminated with mushrooms, and household items.
+In adults, the main cause of thrush is unprotected sexual contact, the use of dishes and household items contaminated with fungi.

-The microflora of the vagina is very sensitive to changes in the woman's body and the appearance of symptoms of thrush is a signal that warns of any trouble.
-The following reasons can contribute to the active reproduction of candida mushrooms:
+The vaginal microflora is very sensitive to changes occurring in a woman’s body and the appearance of symptoms of thrush is a signal warning of some trouble.
+The following reasons can contribute to the active reproduction of Candida fungi:

 1. Weakened immunity.
-A decrease in immunity can cause many reasons.
-These are hypothermia, stress, any inflammatory processes, the presence of bad habits, operations, infection with a viral or bacterial infection;
+Decreased immunity can be caused by many reasons.
+These include hypothermia, stress, any inflammatory processes, the presence of bad habits, surgery, infection with a viral or bacterial infection;

 2. Antibiotic therapy.
-Antibiotics kill both "beneficial" and pathogens;
+Antibiotics kill both “beneficial” and pathogenic microorganisms;

-3. High blood sugar.
-"Sweet" blood is an excellent breeding ground for Candida yeast-like fungi;
+3. High blood sugar levels.
+“Sweet” blood is an excellent breeding ground for yeast-like fungi Candida;

 4. HIV infection.
-In persons with immunodeficiency, candidiasis is an opportunistic infection and manifests itself in its generalized form;
+In people with immunodeficiency, candidiasis is an opportunistic infection and manifests itself in a generalized form;

 5. Pregnancy.
 Hormonal changes and a decrease in the body's defenses contribute to the growth of opportunistic microorganisms;

-6. Violation of personal hygiene creates conditions for the multiplication of bacteria;
+6. Poor personal hygiene creates conditions for the proliferation of bacteria;

 7. Hormonal changes.
-Some pathologies of the endocrine system, taking oral contraceptives can contribute to the development of thrush;
+Some pathologies of the endocrine system and the use of oral contraceptives can contribute to the development of thrush;

-8. Improper nutrition.
-The consumption of large amounts of simple carbohydrates, flour products, products containing yeast can provoke an increased increase in the number of Candida mushrooms.
+8. Poor nutrition.
+Eating large amounts of simple carbohydrates, flour products, and foods containing yeast can provoke an increased increase in the number of Candida fungi.

 Candidiasis on the lip

-White Thick, heterogeneous discharge of this color is a classic symptom of candidiasis.
+White Thick, patchy discharge of this color is a classic symptom of candidiasis

-Yellow Abundant discharge with an unpleasant odor indicates the development of thrush in combination with another venereal disease (trichomoniasis)
+Yellow Copious discharge with an unpleasant odor indicates the development of thrush in combination with another venereological disease (trichomoniasis)

 Pink In a pregnant woman with thrush, the discharge has exactly this color, otherwise it indicates the development of cervical erosion

-Brown At the beginning of menstruation, slight brown discharge is normal, but otherwise it indicates an ectopic pregnancy or hormonal disruption
+Brown At the beginning of menstruation, slight brown discharge is normal, but otherwise it indicates an ectopic pregnancy or hormonal imbalance

-Green They are accompanied by an unpleasant smell of fish.
-The green discharge is often thick and dense.
+Green Accompanied by an unpleasant fishy odor.
+Often green discharge has a thick and dense consistency.
 This color suggests a serious complication and indicates the presence of pus in the mucus.
-An urgent need to consult a specialist.
+It is necessary to urgently contact a specialist.

 Forms of the disease